deja-vu-platform/deja-vu/docs/tutorial.md

 App components, like concept components, can have input and output values (which can be used in other app components).
-Inputs to an component are bound with the syntax `parameter=value`.
+Inputs to a component are bound with the syntax `parameter=value`.
 The value could
 be a literal or an output from some other component on the page.
 Components can be fired repeatedly, and the output variables